Massachusetts House of Representatives' 6th Essex district

 Map of Massachusetts House of Representatives' 6th Essex district, based on the 2020 United States census.

 Massachusetts House of Representatives' 6th Essex district is one of 160 districts in the lower house of the Massachusetts General Court.
 It covers the city of Beverly and part of the town of Wenham in Essex County.
-Democrat Hannah Bowen of Beverly has represented the district since May 2025.
+Democrat Hannah Bowen of Beverly has represented the district since a May 2025 special election.

 The current district geographic boundary overlaps with that of the Massachusetts Senate's 2nd Essex district.